 Good Friday Service

-(links to hymns are in blue font)
+(links are in blue font)

 Hark the Voice of Love & Mercy (Trinity Hymnal #259)

 As we look at case after case of evil people disguised with an appearance of godliness, I wanted to insert this refreshing case of the real thing.
 True godliness.
 It is found in the book of Ruth and there, in the person of Boaz.
 Boaz is an obvious type (symbol) of Christ and of course he and Ruth were in the very linage of the Messiah.

 Here is true godliness.
 This is real Christianity.
 Here is how genuine people of God respond when a poor, oppressed victim of evil asks for help.
 Notice in particular that Ruth was a Moabite.
 A Moabite!
 From a nation that was an enemy of Israel.
 She was you could say, unclean.
 Not to be touched.
 What Boaz did was, if I am not mistaken, illegal!
 And yet not only did he rescue her and take her in as his wife, he was blessed by the Lord for doing so!

 This is then also an example of how the Word of God is to be interpreted and applied.
 He requires mercy, not sacrifice.
 His Word is to be understood and followed according to the spirit in which He gave it, not coldly by “the letter.”
 This does not mean we make Scripture out to say what we want it to say.
 No, it means that we interpret it exactly as the Lord intends for it to be understood.
 This is the very point that Jesus so often went at it in His conflicts with the Pharisees over the Sabbath and other points of doctrine.